LABOUR SUPPORT

 • Is there anything in the environment that could change to support physiological birth?
 Check the five senses and help fill them with calming elements.

 • Ask questions of the support people to get a sense of why the room is as it is.
-If you want to change something, ask the support people and the labouring person.
+If you want to change something, ask the support people and the labourer.

 • Find out about their language & birth preferences:

-examples: Contractions vs. Surges, tightenings, waves or Pain vs intensity
+Examples: Contractions vs. Surges, tightenings, waves or Pain vs intensity, what is your comfort level vs. how much pain are you in.

 • Support their decision-making: